sitedata/checklyhq.com/site/content/blog/how-we-got-100-lighthouse-score-vuejs-app.md

 To get a handle on the current performance of the Checkly app, I ran [Lighthouse](https://developers.google.com/web/tools/lighthouse/) on the login screen.
 Lighthouse is a performance auditing tool embedded in every Chrome browser.

-Admittedly, the login page is not the page where most users spend most of their time, but definitely the page EVERY will always have to deal with.
+Admittedly, the login page is not where most users spend most of their time, but it is definitely the page everyone will always have to deal with at least once.

 Lighthouse ran with the following settings to optimize for the intended audience:

-- **Device**: desktop.
-Mobile is not really a factor (yet?) for Checkly's current audience.
+- **Device: desktop.** Mobile or tablet usage is not really a factor (yet?) for Checkly's current audience.
-- **Audits**: performance.
-Other options are SEO, Accessibility etc. We are only interested in performance here.
+- **Audits: performance.** Other options are SEO, Accessibility etc. We are only interested in performance here.
-- **Throttling**: no throttling.
-Checkly is a B2B, DevOps app.
+- **Throttling: no throttling.** Checkly is a B2B, DevOps app.
 99% of users will be using it in an office.
-3G and 4G performance is not really important.
+3G and 4G performance is not really that important.

 Note that the Device and Throttling settings *do* matter for the site and blog post you are reading right now.
 At least 25% of checklyhq.com visitors are on mobile.

-The results speak for themselves.
+We ran the test and the results speak for themselves.
 A score of 34.
-Lots of red letters.
+Lots of red letters and warning signs.
 Pretty terrible. 😞

 ![lighthouse score 1](/blog/cost1.png)